Tutorials

 The result of applying the above mentioned type of symmetry is shown in

-# Apply the eighth symmetry type to the cartesian lattice
+# Apply the eighth symmetry type to the assembly

 lattice.apply_symmetry(SymmetryType.EIGHTH)

-# Show the resulting layout with the 'MATERIAL' color map
+# Show the resulting layout with the 'MATERIAL' colour map

 lattice.show(PropertyType.MATERIAL)

-Fig. 29 Cartesian lattice’s technological geometry resulting by framing the cells
+Fig. 22 Technological geometry layout of the assembly resulting by framing the lattice’s

 type of symmetry.